Deadly flooding devastates central Texas: Here’s how to help

 By Jennifer Johnson, CNN

-(CNN) — Torrential rains triggered flash flooding in central Texas Friday, killing at least 89 people, including dozens of children.

-The Guadalupe River rose more than 20 feet in less than two hours.
-Located on the river is Camp Mystic, a girls summer camp in Kerr County.
-There are still campers and a counselor missing.
+(CNN) — Torrential rains triggered flash flooding in central Texas Friday, killing more than 100 people, including dozens of children who were at summer camps along the Guadalupe River.
+The river rose more than 20 feet in less than two hours.
+People are still missing.

-As the search continues, charities are on the ground providing aid.
+As search and rescue continues, charities are on the ground providing aid.
 You can help by clicking HERE or using the form below.

 The-CNN-Wire